brad-sturt/IdentificationQuestion/README.md

 If you use the code in this repository in your own research, please cite the above paper as follows:

 ```
-@article{sturt2021identification,
+@article{sturt2024identification,
 	title={The Value of Robust Assortment Optimization Under Ranking-based Choice Models},
 	author={Sturt, Bradley},
-	year={2021},
+	year={2024},
+    journal={Management Science}
 }
 ```

+The processed data files in `conjoint_data/` came from the `optimalPLD_data/toubia2003_neq3584_Keq330_v2/` directory of the following paper:

+> D. Bertsimas and V. V. Mišić (2019).
+Exact first-choice product line optimization. *Operations Research*, 67(3) : 651-670.
+Available at SSRN: https://ssrn.com/abstract=3020502.

+Please see the Github page of that paper (https://github.com/vvmisic/optimalPLD/blob/master/README.md?plain=1) for proper citations of the conjoint dataset.

 ## Organization

 This repository is organized into the following directories:

-* `julia_scripts/` Contains the scripts for performing the numerical experiments from Sections 4.1 and 4.2.
+* `julia_scripts/` Contains the scripts for performing the numerical experiments.
 The output of executing the scripts is saved in the data directory.
-	* `revenue_ordered_assortments.jl` Performs all of the numerical experiments with revenue-ordered assortments in Section 4.1.
 After loading the script into the Julia terminal, the code is executed using the main function.
-	* `two_assortments.jl` Performs the first set of numerical experiments with two assortments from Section 4.2.
-Specifically, this file generates the data for Figure 5.
-After loading the script into the Julia terminal, the code is executed using the main function.
-	* `two_assortments_speed_test.jl` Performs the second set of numerical experiments with two assortments from Section 4.2.
-Specifically, this file generates the data for Figure 6.
-After loading the script into the Julia terminal, the code is executed using the main function.
-	* `two_assortments_appendix.jl` Performs the analysis of the specific problem instance from Appendix E. After loading the script into the Julia terminal, the code is executed using the main function.
+    * `section_3.jl` Performs the numerical experiments for answering question 1 in Section 3.
+	* `appendix_A1.jl` Performs the numerical experiments associated with Figures EC.1 and EC.2 in Appendix A.1.
+	* `appendix_A2_1.jl` Performs the numerical experiments associated with Figure EC.3 from Appendix A.2.
+	* `appendix_A2_2.jl` Performs the numerical experiments associated with Figure EC.4 from Appendix A.2.
+	* `appendix_A3.jl` Performs the numerical experiments associated with Figure EC.5 from Appendix A.3.
+	* `appendix_A4.jl` Performs the numerical experiments associated with Figure EC.6 from Appendix A.4.
+	* `appendix_A5.jl` Performs the numerical experiments associated with Figure EC.7 from Appendix A.5.
+	* `appendix_A6.jl` Performs the numerical experiments associated with Figure EC.8 from Appendix A.6.
+	* `utils.jl`, `general_utils.jl`, `nested_utils.jl` Contains helper functions for solving the robust and optimistic optimization problems.
-	* `utils.jl` Contains helper functions for the other scripts.
+	* `construct_L.jl`, `construct_S_hat.jl`, `construct_rho.jl` Contains helper functions for solving the robust and optimistic optimization problems in the case of general collection of past assortments
-*  `data/` Contains the output of the experiment scripts.
+* `data/` Contains the output of the Julia scripts
-	*  `revenue_ordered_assortments_n_equal_4.csv` The output of the revenue_ordered_assortments.jl script.
-	*  `two_assortments_n_10_K_10.csv` The output of the two_assortments.jl script.
-	*  `two_assortments_speed.csv` The output of the two_assortments_speed_test.jl script.
+* `conjoint_data/` Contains the processed conjoint data files used in Appendix A.6
-* `r_scripts/` Contains the scripts for generating the figures from Sections 4.1 and 4.2.
+* `r_scripts/` Contains the scripts for generating the figures from Appendix A
-	* `section_41.R` Contains the code for generating Figures 2 and 3.
-	* `section_42.R` Contains the code for generating Figures 5 and 6.
+	* `appendix_A1.R` Generates Figures EC.1 and EC.2 in Appendix A.1.
+	* `appendix_A2.R` Generates Figures EC.3 and EC.4 from Appendix A.2.
+	* `appendix_A3.R` Generates Figure EC.5 from Appendix A.3.
+	* `appendix_A4.R` Generates Figure EC.6 from Appendix A.4.
+	* `appendix_A5.R` Generates Figure EC.7 from Appendix A.5.
+	* `appendix_A6.R` Generates Figure EC.8 from Appendix A.6.

 * `figures/` Contains the figures that are generated by the R scripts.

 ## Requirements